Katy Harris: Development

+Hudson said she was glad to be leaving the show and accused the soap's producers of not giving the Harris family enough storylines, and said she thought that the talent of Richard Fleeshman, who played Craig, had not been recognised earlier.
+On her exiting storyline, Hudson said of Katy; "she's turned into a right psycho, which is much more interesting than playing a sweet schoolgirl.
+We filmed all these shots of Katy whacking Tommy with a wrench - it was ace.
+I didn't want Katy just going off to college, so I asked them if I could go out with a bang - and I am.
+Katy has an abortion, splits up with Martin, then kills her dad.
+Wow!
+And Killer Katy has quite a nice ring to it."

 Storylines

 In November 2002, Katy moved into No. 6, Coronation Street with her father Tommy (Thomas Craig), mother Angela (Kathryn Hunt) and younger brother Craig (Richard Fleeshman).

 The Nelson family had moved to Manchester from Sheffield after secretly being placed under a witness protection programme, as Angela was due to testify in a gangland murder trial.
 Tommy, a mechanic, started working for Kevin Webster (Michael Le Vell), Angela worked at Underworld while Katy attended school and had a rivalry with Candice Stowe (Nikki Sanderson).
 She also had a relationship with Tyrone Dobbs (Alan Halsall).
 (The two actors got married in real life in 2009.)

 Katy snuck away to see her friends in Sheffield but was followed back to Coronation Street by the brother of the defendant her mother was due to testify against.
 The two brothers then came to Weatherfield in order to kill the family.
 Sally Webster (Sally Dynevor) told them where the family lived thinking they were friends, and they broke into the house and kept Katy hostage in the family home.
 When the Street find out about the hostage situation, the police were called.
 When Tommy hears Katy scream, he ran inside and was shot and hospitalised.
 Katy survived too and her captors were arrested but the family's true identity became common knowledge, so the family resumed using the surname Harris.